-Here is a quick rundown of what you need to know about the three vaccinations you should get once you’ve hit 65.
-If you read only one article in this magazine this week, let it be this one.
+Here is a quick rundown of what you need to know about the vaccinations you should get once you’ve hit 65.
+More details below.

 The Flu Vaccine